eshlykov/compilers-course/README.md

 ## Code

-In this section we'll briefly cover main aspects of the code.
+In this section we'll briefly cover the main aspects of the code.

 ### AST